hoplon/javelin/README.md

 * are created by the `cell` macro.

 **Formula Cells**
-* contain values that are recomputed automatically whenever the values in the cells referenced in the formula expression change.
+* contain values that are recomputed according to a formula.
 * are read-only&mdash;attempts to update a formula cell directly via `swap!` or `reset!` results in an error.
 * do not implement `IWatchable`&mdash;use anonymous cells instead.